 Submission Preparation ChecklistAs part of the submission process, authors are required to check off their submission's compliance with all of the following items, and submissions may be returned to authors that do not adhere to these guidelines.

-- The submission file is in PDF, OpenOffice, Microsoft Word, RTF, or WordPerfect document file format.
+- The submission file is in OpenOffice, Microsoft Word, LaTeX or RTF document file format.

 - Manuscript has been 'spell checked' and 'grammar checked'.

 - Permission has been obtained for use of copyrighted material from other sources (including the Internet).

 - The text adheres to the stylistic and bibliographic requirements outlined in the Author Guidelines, which is found in About the Journal.

 - If submitting to a peer-reviewed section of the journal, the instructions in Ensuring a Blind Review have been followed.

 The names and e-mail addresses entered in this journal website will be used exclusively for the stated purposes of this journal and will not be made available for any other purpose or to any other party.

 Pursuant to art.
 13 of the European Parliament’s and Council of Europe’s (EU) ordinance 2016/679 of 27 April 2016 on the matter of protection of natural persons in relation to personal data processing - General Data Protection Regulation (GDPR) (Journal of Laws of EU L 119/1 of 4 May 2016) SGH Warsaw School of Economics informs as follows:

 - Your data administrator shall be SGH Warsaw School of Economics with a registered seat at al. Niepodległości 162, 02-554 Warszawa, Poland.